evalplus/repoqa/README.md

 > [!Note]
 >
 > The `{language}.json` should be uploaded as a release.
+>
+> To fetch the release, go to `scripts/curate/dep_analysis/data` and run `gh release download dependency --pattern "*.json" --clobber`.

 ### Step 4: Merge step 2 and step 3